CITY REPORT NY 44 HEALTH VIOLATIONS

 • Average lead level: 0.006 mg/L.

-Who Supplies Your Water in Buffalo
+Water Quality in Buffalo

 We track water quality and home safety data for 44 ZIP codes in Buffalo, New York, covering 7 community water systems serving approximately 586,209 people.